Why API Specs Break AI Agents and How to Fix Them Before MCP Launch

 - A realistic example that matches production usage

-- Any safety note an agent must respect
+- Any safety note the agent must respect

 Agents learn API behavior from examples.
-If every example uses string, 123, or example@example.com, the agent cannot infer realistic object shape or workflow sequence.
-Generic examples also make it harder for AI coding tools to generate correct integration snippets.
+If every example uses string, 123, or example@example.com, the agent can't infer realistic object shape or workflow sequence, and AI coding tools generate weaker integration snippets as a result.

 Replace placeholders with scenario-based examples.
 Show a normal success case, a boundary case, and at least one recoverable error.
 For high-value endpoints, include examples that reflect real product workflows: onboarding a customer, creating a project, syncing a spec, publishing docs, rotating an API key, or reversing a failed action.

-For API documentation platforms, this is also where human and agent needs align.
-Developers want examples they can copy.
-Agents need examples they can reason from.
+This is where human and agent needs align.
+Developers want examples they can copy; agents need examples they can reason from.
+The same realistic payloads serve both.

-Authentication is often documented in a separate guide, while the spec only shows a security scheme.
-That can work for humans, but agents need the operational detail close to the action.
-Which token scope is required?
+Authentication is usually documented in a separate guide, while the spec only shows a security scheme.
+That works for humans but not agents, which need the operational detail close to the action: Which token scope is required?
 Does the endpoint work in sandbox?
-Can it be called by a customer-level key or only by an admin key?
+Can it be called by a customer-level key or only an admin key?
 Are there rate limits or approval gates?

 - Who can discover the endpoint?